Guy Warner

 Guy Warner is a fictional character on the New Zealand soap opera Shortland Street who was portrayed by Craig Parker in a guest role in 1992 before returning as core cast from 1993 to 1996.
 Guy returned for the shows 15th anniversary in May 2007 and again from December 2007 to April 2008.
+He would make further cameos in 2020, 2023 and 2024.

 Creation and casting

 Craig Parker was cast as the role of Guy - Chris Warner's (Michael Galvin) brother, in 1992, a role he maintained for 4 years, before quitting and filming his final scenes in March 1996.
 Both Warner brothers made their last appearance in an episode written by Steven Zanoski that aired in May that year.
 Originally this was going to be the start of the series ultimate ending, however the show continued to renew and ended up ongoing.
 The character of Guy was not killed off so that producers could allow him to return.
 In May 2007 it was announced that Guy would be returning as part of the shows 15th anniversary.
 Parker revealed that he originally turned down the role, but after learning of his storylines and the development of the Tuesday character, he agreed to return in a more antagonistic role, he stated; "Working with Michael [Galvin] again and Laura [Hill] (Toni Warner), who I haven't worked with before, I knew it would be great fun."
 Guy reappeared for a scene via Zoom video calling in the show's final episode of 2020.
 Parker filmed his scenes through a video call from his Los Angeles home.
+Parker reprised his role via video call again in 2023, and in-person for the 2024 Christmas cliffhanger, saying that he was "always happy" to return "because it's Shortland Street.
+It's part of our collective history."